What to Do with Young Kids in the Reykjavik Area

 Viðey Island

 Viðey is a quiet place filled with nature.
-It has peaceful grass fields and beaches, and numerous birds which call the island home.
+It has peaceful grass fields and beaches, and numerous birds that call the island home.

 Currently, Viðey Island is home to a number of outdoor art installations, most famously the Imagine Peace Tower, designed by Yoko Ono as a tribute to her husband, the late John Lennon.